EOSC-CZ/sablona-dokumentace/NMA-en/statutory-documents/collection-policy.md

 ## Typology of content

 The National Metadata Directory focuses on research datasets and additional research material, except articles and other document types.
+The following is a selection from COAR resource types vocabulary applicable to metadata records:

 | datasets, software | other |
 |---|---|